-While no single model was on offer, the intense activity surrounding the democratic control of armed forces issue saw the emergence of broad guidelines concerning the basic elements that should be present in one form or another to ensure democratic control.
+While no single model was on offer, the intense discussion surrounding DCAF saw the emergence of broad guidelines concerning the basic elements that should be present in one form or another to ensure democratic control.
 These are:

-- a.
-Legal and constitutional mechanisms which clarify the relationships between the head of state, the government, parliament and the armed forces in terms of the division of authority, command and subordination in both peacetime and the transition to war; establish the roles of the relevant institutions and also the status and rights of armed forces; - an appropriate mix of military and civilian personnel within the MOD (including a civilian Minister of Defence) to ensure that military expertise is placed into the appropriate political and economic context; - c. effective parliamentary oversight to ensure democratic legitimacy and popular support; - d. maximum transparency and openness including independent research institutes and an active and inquisitive media; - e. armed forces at ease with their role in society.
+Legal and constitutional mechanisms which clarify the relationships between the head of state, the government, parliament, and the armed forces in terms of the division of authority, command, and subordination in both peacetime and the transition to war; in addition, these mechanisms establish the roles of the relevant institutions and the status and rights of the armed forces.

+- 2. An appropriate mix of military and civilian personnel within the MOD (including a civilian Minister of Defense) to ensure that military expertise is situated in the appropriate political and economic context. - 3.
+Effective parliamentary oversight to ensure democratic legitimacy and popular support. - 4.
+Maximum transparency and openness, including independent research institutes and an active and inquisitive media. - 5.
+Armed forces at ease with their role in society.

 These elements are easy to define on paper.
-However, making them work in practice is another matter.
-Successful implementation rests on the respective roles of the executive and the legislature, and the relationship between them.
+Making them work in practice, however, is another matter.
+Successful implementation rests on the respective roles of the executive and the legislature, and on the relationship between them.
 It rests equally on the relationship of both bodies with the armed forces and on the division of responsibility and competence between the political and military sides.
-Developing the trust, confidence and mutual respect on which these relationships depend lies at the heart of effective democratic control.
+Developing the trust, confidence, and mutual respect on which these relationships depend lies at the heart of effective DCAF.